stigsanek/miar-engine/README.md

 Component `App\Components\Router` is responsible for routing.
 When your application receives a request, it calls a controller action to generate the response.
 The routing configuration defines which action to run for each incoming URL.
 It also provides other useful features, like generating SEO-friendly URLs (e.g. `/read/intro-to-miar-engine` instead of `index.php?article_id=57`).

-Each route consists of 4 required components: route URL, controller class, controller method, user authorization check flag (`false` by default).
+Each route consists of 4 required components:

+1. Route URL.
+2. Controller class.
+3. Controller method.
+4. User authorization check flag (`false` by default).

-It is important to remember that the main page route must be located at the very end of the route array.
+**It is important to remember that the main page route must be located at the very end of the route array.**

 ```php
 <?php